abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ownership.
 By recognizing this constant change and flow of characteristics moving through consciousness we can see clearly that we are merely holding onto shadows.
-We can learn not to hold onto these characteristics so tightly, and watch them arise and cease, realizing their conditioned nature.
+We can learn not to hold onto these characteristics so tightly and watch them arise and cease, realizing their conditioned nature.
 If we can see little bits and pieces of how these different characteristics are dependently arising based on causes and conditions, then that strong and limiting sense of self starts to